 What is unauthorised access?

-he causes a computer to perform any function with intent to secure access to any program or data held in any computer, or to enable any such access to be secured;
+- they cause a computer to perform any function with intent to secure access to any program or data held in any computer, or to enable any such access to be secured;

-he knows at the time when he causes the computer to perform the function that this is the case.
+- they know at the time when they cause the computer to perform the function that that is the case.

 The offence occurs if a person intends to gain unauthorised access and knows that this is the case.
 Whether this is actually achieved is irrelevant.
-Reckless or careless access is also insufficient.
-Additionally, the offence is made out even if only one computer is used, that is, it is not necessary for a person to be using one computer to gain access to programs or data held on another computer (see Attorney-General’s Reference (No. 1 of 1991) .
+Reckless or careless access is insufficient.
+The offence can be committed through physical or remote access to a computer (operation of any computer) as long as it causes the performance to give unauthorised access.

 Unauthorised access by employees

-Employees can be guilty of the s1 offence if they are using their own computers at work to access any program or data which they are not authorised to access.
-Under s17(5) of the Act access by a person is unauthorised if
+Employees can be guilty of the s 1 offence if they are using their own computers at work to access any program or data which they are not authorised to access.
+Under s 17(5) of CMA 1990, access by a person is unauthorised if:

-he is not himself entitled to control access of the kind in question to the program or data; and
+- they are not themselves entitled to control access of the kind in question to the program or data; and

-he does not have consent to access by him of the kind in question to the program or data from any person who is so entitled.
+- they do not have consent to access by themselves of the kind in question to the program or data from any person who is so entitled.